JeremiahKaren/35percent.github.io/heygate-regeneration-faq.md

 footer: true
 ---
 ## Affordable Housing
-There is an entire [page here](/affordable-housing) charting the broken promises of replacement affordable housing on the Heygate estate and how the quota was slowly chipped away at as the regeneration proceeded.
+There is an [entire page here](/affordable-housing) charting the broken promises of replacement affordable housing on the new Heygate, showing how just 82 of the 2,704 new homes will be for social rent.

 ## Environment/Public Realm
 <img src="/img/energy_envrnmtl-services_lge.gif" width="300" align="left" style="margin:10px">Likewise, there is an entire [page here](/sustainable-development) charting the broken promises of replacement public realm and original 'zero carbon' biomass energy objectives of the regeneration.
-It also looks at the overall 'green' credentials of the scheme and shows how the entire Elephant & Castle regeneration footprint is going to be privately managed space.
+It also looks at the overall 'green' credentials of the Heygate scheme and shows how the entire footprint is going to be privately managed space.

 ## Decant Costs
 * In July 2007, Southwark Council valued its 25 acre Heygate site at £150m[^1].
 The estate comprised 1,212 council homes of which 189 were leaseholders.

-* The Council spent a total of £51.4m emptying the estate and this figure doesn't include lost rental income or general costs associated with progressing the scheme[^2].
+* The Council spent a total of £51.4m emptying the estate - and this figure doesn't include lost rental income or administration costs associated with progressing the scheme[^2].
 The breakdown provided in [this briefing report](/img/heygate_disposal_briefing.pdf) to is as follows:

 | Cost  | Amount  |
 |---|---|